torwhite/R-Intro/_episodes/02-syntax-operators.md

 One thing to be aware of is that R is **case-sensitive**.
 Hence variable “a” is different from “A”

 ![error message](../fig/02-error-messgae.jpg)

+### LOGICAL OPERATORS
+Provides a list of Boolean results based on operation performed
+< - Less than
+ <= - Less than or equal to
+> - Greater than
+ >= - Greater than or equal to
+== - Equal to
+! = - Not equal to
+ x&y - AND operation
+ x|y - OR operation
+!x - NOT operation
+Please note that in R the Boolean values “TRUE” & “FALSE” can also be written as “T” &” F”.